kurt-krueckeberg/php-translation-and-dictionary-rest-api-classes/README.md

 ### ResultsIterator Class

-Below is the UML diagram of the [ResultsIterator class](/assets/images/results-iterator.png).
+The UML diagram of the [ResultsIterator class](/assets/images/results-iterator.png).

 ![UML of ResultIterator](/assets/images/results-iterator.png)

-The `ResultsIterator` constructor accepts a `callable` parameter that is invoked whenever an element (of the array it contains) is returned (as a result of
+The `ResultsIterator` constructor accepts a `callable` parameter that is invoked whenever an element (in the contained array) is returned as a result of
-`current()` , `OffsetSet` or `OffsetGet` being called).
+`current()` , `OffsetSet` or `OffsetGet` being called.

-The example sentences retrieval interfaces and classes (in UML) are:
+The example sentences retrieval interfaces and classes in UML are:

 ```plantuml